odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

         title: Ri Kynjai
         content: >-
-          Ri Kynjai, a spectacular resort overlooking the picturesque Umiam Lake outside Shillong, translates from Khasi as ‘land of serene environs’.
+          Ri Kynjai, a spectacular resort overlooking the picturesque Umiam Lake outside Shillong, translates from Khasi as 'land of serene environs'.
           The architecture is inspired by Khasi thatch huts, which make a symbolic presence as a cap on the roof of the cottages.
 No expense has been spared in creating this luxurious and authentic resort, making